TheNivas/LearningScala/6_SingletonDemo/src/main/scala/Notes.md

   }
 }
 ```

-if you're creating only one object, its called singleton object.<br>
+if you're creating only one object, its called singleton object.
 when compiled using scalac **scalac abc.scala** it creates class file

 * val or var must be before an variable or immutable type.

 #### Behind the scene

 * got to the folder of source file
 * scalac SingleTonDemoA.scala //compiles and create class
 * once compiled it creates 2 class file i.e. one for object and one for class.